alexbidenko/nuxt-strict-fetch/README.md

 ## Global catching

-If you with to define some logic for request catching, you might do it in options:
+If you wish to define some logic for catching request, you might do it in options:

 ```ts
 StrictFetch.init({